AngularBootCamp/todo-list-tutorial/component.md

 The element `todo-root` is not an HTML element.
 It is the component that was created with the selector `todo-root`.
 Try changing the selector.
 You'll see that if you change it in only one of the files, nothing will be displayed, since the element is no longer replaced with an Angular component.
 You can see an error message in the browser's console.

-One last thing, the first line in the component file imports the code that defines the decorator `@Component`.
+One last thing: the first line in the component file imports the code that defines the decorator `@Component`.
 It is needed to use the decorator, which is defined in the imported file \(or actually, in one of its own imports\).
 Try removing this line, and see the error.

 ## Inline Template